Remember to always read the garment label before trying.

 Hot water is best for whites, colorfast items, heavily soiled clothes, or greasy stains.
 Warm water works for permanent press and other 100-percent synthetic fibers, blends of natural and synthetic fibers and moderately soiled items.

 Cold water will keep most colorfast clothes from running and minimize the shrinking of washable woolens.
 Cold water is also good for lightly soiled clothing and clothes stained with blood, wine or coffee (these stains may set if washed in hot or warm water)

 Follow the directions on the back label of your detergent.
-Fill the cap to the fill line using slightly more for really dirty clothes, larger loads, hard water or cold water washes and slightly less for lightly soiled or small loads.
+Fill the cap to the fill line using slightly more for dirty clothes, larger loads, hard water or cold-water washes and slightly less for lightly soiled or small loads.

 Place softener sheets on top of wet laundry in the dryer to reduce static cling.
 We recommend Snuggle Fabric Softener.
-(Do Laundry Steps provides courtesy Wisk Laundry Detergent)
+(Do Laundry Steps provided courtesy Wisk Laundry Detergent)